well1791/belief-systems/chapters/chapter01.md

 Let's start with what "unreal" or "fake" is, consider this example; when we know that some product is being illegally duplicated to be identical to another; we may be able to identify if such product is fake or not based on some conditions.
 Here, the definition of real as well as fake is based on certain specific knowledge, and this knowledge could be acquired in many different ways including sense perception but, the way we identify its fakeness is entirely based on the preexistence of something that we already consider is real.
 We can't think of something unreal if there's nothing real first.
 If you think about fantasy or fictional character as examples, even these kind of creations is founded on reality.

-Now, regarding real things think about this, language and mathematics are both real systems, we perceive these realities with our eyes, we see the shape of numbers and letters, we practice enough until we memorize them then, we can recognize these systems but, At what point did we start to think of these systems as real?
+Now, regarding real things, think about this, language and mathematics are both real systems, we perceive these realities with our eyes, we see the shape of numbers and letters, we practice enough until we memorize them then, we can recognize these systems but, At what point did we start to think of these systems as real?

 Interaction is the keyword, and interaction starts with perception.
 When we perceive something for the first time, at first it's just a one way interaction, and that's because at first, we are just mere receptors, for example, we are just seeing or maybe feeling something.
 What happens next is that, usually our mind tries to respond to any perception we receive by sending signals towards the direction where we are perceiving such things then, we learn the responses we receive and finally we develop a mental map; which in order words is a set of patterns based on our interactions, or you could say, what we learn is an expectation based on a prior association between sending and receiving signals.
 Our process of learning involves this case: if we get some response different to what we expect, we start the process of learning all over again until we find at least some minimal detail that could help us reproduce the pattern we need to interact.
 This concept is based on my own experience, so maybe, this process does not apply to all cases but I consider that it's fundamental for almost all kinds of learning processes and interactions.